+maxCellATG-r18 INTEGER ::= 8 -- Maximum number of ATG neighbour cells for which assistance information is provided.

 2.3 Signaling support

 In the last meeting, RAN 4 has agreed to introduce a new UE capability [RatedMOPATG] to indicate the maximum output power at maximum modulation order and full RB allocation to network.
 The range of the maximum output power for ATG UE is 23 dBm~40dBm, and the reporting granularity is 1dB.
 Thus, the corresponding signaling design can be defined as follows: